michaelspatrick/clustercheck/README.md

 # clustercheck
 This plugin is designed to mimic the function of the Percona clustercheck script for PXC.
 This plugin is still in development and not completed.

-### Server Setup
+### Development Server Setup

-The following was used to setup a t2.medium instance running Amazon Linux on an AWS EC2 instance:
+The following was used to setup a t2.medium instance running Amazon Linux on an AWS EC2 instance for development and compilation of the plugin:

     sudo yum -y install git
     sudo yum -y install gcc